-- Determined by Employer written policy earned sick time may be carried over from year to year or paid out.
-A business with 10 or fewer employees is not required to permit an employee to use more than 40 hours of paid earned sick time in a single year, employers with 11 or more employees are not required to permit an employee to use more than 72 hours of paid earned sick time in a single year. - Earned sick time shall begin to accrue on the effective date of this law, or upon commencement of the employee's employment, whichever is later. - An employee may use accrued earned sick time as it is accrued.
-Newly hired employees may be subject to a 120 day wait period for use. - An employer is in compliance with the act if it provides any paid leave in at least the same amounts as that provided under this act that may be used for the same purposes and under the same conditions provided in this act and that is accrued at a rate equal to or greater than the rate described in subsections (1) and (2) of Section 3 of the act.
+- Earned sick time shall carry over from year to year, a business with less than 10 employees is not required to permit an employee to use more than 40 hours of paid earned sick time and 32 hours of unpaid earned sick time in a single year, employers with 10 or more employees are not required to permit an employee to use more than 72 hours of paid earned sick time in a single year. - Earned sick time shall begin to accrue on the effective date of this law, or upon commencement of the employee's employment, whichever is later. - An employee may use accrued earned sick time as it is accrued. - An employer is in compliance with the act if it provides any paid leave in at least the same amounts as that provided under this act that may be used for the same purposes and under the same conditions provided in this act and that is accrued at a rate equal to or greater than the rate described in subsections (1) and (2) of Section 3 of the act.
 Paid leave includes, but is not limited to, paid vacation days, personal days, and paid time off.